-You, me and millions other people in the world use Flash Player.
-To most of us, it’s a necessity and we don’t pay much attention to it, because it’s that thing that runs in the background that some apps need in order to work.
+You, me and millions of other people in the world use Flash Player.
+To most of us, it’s a necessity and we don’t pay much attention to it because it’s that thing that runs in the background that some apps need in order to work.

 But here’s why you should care:

 Adobe Flash is one of the preferred methods that cybercriminals use to attack users worldwide!

 You might wonder why, so I’m going to take you on a short and informative ride through its troubled history, showing how all this affects you specifically.

 Here are some numbers to start you off with:

 - more than 1 billion devices are addressable today with Flash technology

 - more than 20,000 apps in mobile markets, like the Apple App Store and Google Play, are built using Flash technology.

 - 24 of the top 25 Facebook games were built using Flash technology.
 The top 9 Flash technology-enabled games in China generated over US$70 million a month.